civisanalytics/civis-services-streamlit/README.md

    # of this GitHub repo.

    requirements.txt
-   # A strongly recommended, though not required, file.
+   # A strongly recommended file, though not strictly required.
    # requirements.txt specifies the Python dependencies to be installed for your Streamlit app to work.
    # Note that "streamlit" itself should be one of the packages specified
    # (so that you can pin the specific Streamlit version for your use case).
    # If requirements.txt is presented,
    # the command `pip install -r requirements.txt` will be run to install these dependencies.
+   # If requirements.txt isn't provided, Streamlit will be installed
+   # with `pip install streamlit` pulling in whatever Streamlit version is available
+   # for the given Python version.

    pyproject.toml
    # An optional file.